NASA-AMMOS/AIT-Core/doc/source/index.rst

 Welcome to the AMMOS Instrument Toolkit (AIT) documentation!
 ============================================================

-The AMMOS Instrument Toolkit (Formerly the Bespoke Links to Instruments for Surface and Space (AIT)) is a Python-based software suite developed to handle Ground Data System (GDS), Electronic Ground Support Equipment (EGSE), commanding, telemetry uplink/downlink, and sequencing for JPL International Space Station and CubeSat Missions.
+The AMMOS Instrument Toolkit (Formerly the Bespoke Links to Instruments for Surface and Space (BLISS)) is a Python-based software suite developed to handle Ground Data System (GDS), Electronic Ground Support Equipment (EGSE), commanding, telemetry uplink/downlink, and sequencing for JPL International Space Station and CubeSat Missions.
 It is a generalization and expansion of tools developed for a number of JPL ISS missions.

 Visit the :doc:`Installation and Environment Configuration <installation>` guide for installation information.
 Visit the :doc:`API Documentation <ait>` page to view in-depth interface documentation.